 We'll head back to the lodge where we'll relax and tend to our sore muscles in the hot tubs and sauna.

-After lots of pictures, everyone can order their own homestyle lunch along with a mountain-brewed beer at the nearby mountain refuge.
+After lots of pictures, we’ll place our orders for a homestyle lunch along with a mountain-brewed beer at the nearby mountain refuge.
 (Lunch not included in the price).
-We’ll enjoy a little R&R riverside, before hiking back to the lodge.
+We’ll enjoy a little R&R riverside, before riding or hiking back to the lodge.

-Another gourmet dinner at the lodge will await, followed by a soak in the hot tub, wine glass in hand.
+This evening, we’ll enjoy another gourmet dinner at the lodge, followed by a soak in the hot tub with wine glass in hand!

 After lunch, we’ll swap our bikes for whitewater rafts and head down the gorgeous Rio Azul (class II) before heading back to the lodge for dinner and drinks.